Can you switch your electric company? I’ll walk you through how to shop electricity plans to save money (without losing your sanity).

 - By law (this is nationwide), if you move and can show proof, you cannot be charged an early termination fee.

 - All of these laws will vary state by state according to the local public utility commission.
-For example, in Connecticut, the maximum early termination fee a company can charge is $50.

 How Long Does it Take to Switch Electric Providers?